python-webuntis/python-webuntis/docs/quickstart.rst

     - **Different schools, different rules.** It is not neccessary that schools enter information about, for example, a teacher, in the correct format.
       It might happen that a school abuses the name field of a teacher to just write the teacher's initials in it.
+The timezone of the dates and times is also dependent on how your school inserted those.
 Testing is the only sane way out of this.

     - **Don't like something about the usage of my package?** Please, `let me know! <https://github.com/untitaker/python-webuntis/issues/new>`_ I don't